tnight/BrdlGuesser/README.md

 **NOTES:**
 * Both the search pattern and the letters to be included and excluded can be given as uppercase or lowercase, and will still match.
 * The same letter cannot appear in both the exclusion and inclusion lists.
+* To prevent the shell from interpreting any asterisks in your pattern, enclose the pattern with single quotes.

 ## Examples
 ### Display a single, matching BRDL solution